Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

-Recall from \cite[\S 20, Thm.
-9]{Lor07} that if $A$ is an $\R$-algebra which is a finite dimensional $\R$-vector space, then the bilinear form $A \times A \to \R, (f,g) \mapsto \textrm{tr}(fg)$ is positive semidefinite if and only if $\Spec(A)$ consist only of $\R$-points.
-Similarly, if $K \subseteq L$ is a field extension of degree $m$ and $P$ an ordering of $K$, then the signature (with respect to $P$) of the trace bilinear form is the number of different extensions of $P$ to $L$.
+Now let $B=\R$ and $A$ be an $\R$-algebra which is a finite-dimensional $\R$-vector space.
+Recall from \cite[Thm.
+2.1]{counting} that then the trace bilinear form $A \times A \to \R, (f,g) \mapsto \textrm{tr}(fg)$ is positive semidefinite if and only if $\Spec(A)$ consist only of $\R$-points.
+Similarly, if $K \subset L$ is a field extension of degree $m$ and $P$ an ordering of $K$, then the signature (with respect to $P$) of the trace bilinear form $L \times L \to K, (f,g) \mapsto \textrm{tr}(fg)$ is the number of different extensions of $P$ to $L$, see also \cite[\S 8]{ERA}.
 To characterize real fibered morphisms we have the following theorem: